seznam/ima/docs/server/performance.md

 ```

 :::important
-Note that the degradation function **MUST be defined** in order to use SPA prefetch mode.
+The degradation function **MUST be defined** in order to use SPA prefetch mode.
+Simply defining the function enables the feature, and the function's return value determines when SPA prefetch mode is used.
 :::

-### Configuration Options

-#### allow

-> `boolean = false`

-Enables SPA prefetch mode.
-When `true`, requests will be served in SPA prefetch mode instead of full SSR.
-If a degradation function is configured, it can be used to conditionally enable or disable SPA prefetch based on custom logic.

 ### Force SPA Prefetch in Development